Ballyconnell: Post-1600

+The Market House was built on Ballyconnell's main street c.
+1838, an ashlar limestone detached five-bay, two-story building attributed to architect William Deane Butler.

 Griffith's Valuation of 1857 lists about 90 landlords and tenants for Doon and Ballyconnell.
 Further information and a detailed map showing the location of each holding can be seen online.

 After the Partition of Ireland in 1920–22, Ballyconnell found itself cut off from its hinterland with County Fermanagh, which was now behind the new border with Northern Ireland.
 The town also during the Irish Civil War of 1922-23 when it was raided repeatedly by both sides.
 After an incident in which two civilians were shot dead in Ballyconnell by the anti-Treaty IRA in February 1923, a large Irish Free State column was sent to the area to suppress the republican guerrillas operating in the nearby Arigna Mountains, leading to further loss of life and disruption until the ceasefire of May 1923.

 Geography and climate

 The town lies astride the Woodford River (Irish: Sruth Gráinne, meaning 'the Gravelly Stream' or 'the Gravelly River'), part of the Shannon–Erne Waterway, a boating route that was re-opened in 1993.
 The Woodford River is also known in English as the River Gráinne or the Graine River.
 Part of the Woodford River at Ballyconnell has been canalised; this small section is known as the Woodford Canal.

 Ballyconnell sits at the foot of Slieve Rushen mountain and is a mile from the border between County Fermanagh in Northern Ireland and County Cavan in the Republic of Ireland.
 The town has an altitude of 55 metres above sea level.

 The mean daily January temperature is 4.5 degrees Celsius and the mean daily July temperature is 15 degrees Celsius.
 The average annual rainfall is 1,000 mm.
 The average annual hours of sunshine are 1,250.